mit-pdos/secfs-skeleton/README.md

 communicate over RPC.
 SecFS's design is heavily inspired by SUNDR, and borrows many of the structures used therein.
 Specifically, the file system is organized around the notion of `i`-pairs, or `i`s for short.
-An `i`-pair is a tuple containing a principal identity (i.e. a user or group ID) and a file number.
-The principal identity is itself a tuple, with the first element giving the user's or group's numeric ID, and the second element a boolean indicating if the principal is a group.
+An `i`-pair is a tuple containing a principal identity (i.e. a `User` or `Group`, both mapped to a UNIX ID), and a file number. `i`-pairs are represented using the class `I`.
+These types are all defined in `secfs/types.py`.
 The server uses the two special files `/.users` and `/.groups` to store and recover the mapping from user ID to public key and from group ID to user IDs respectively.
 This loading is performed by `_reload_principals()` in `bin/secfs-fuse`.

 In SUNDR, every user also has an `i`-table, hosted by the server, which maps each of their file numbers to a block hash.
 This is illustrated in